jortvanleenen/Octopus/README.md

 docker run -it --rm jortvanleenen/octopus:latest /bin/bash
 ```

-You can then, for example, use `pysmt-install`.
+You can then, for example, use `pysmt-install` to install SMT solvers.
 For more information, see the manual installation instructions below.

 ## Manual Installation